 Hot Environments: Exposure to warm or humid environments can trigger hot flashes, especially in susceptible individuals.

 Foods: Certain foods can act as triggers for hot flashes

 A lot of people want to know how to get rid of hot flashes.
 There is no quick answer, especially since not everyone has the same triggers.
 Still, the following list can act as a guideline for those who want to avoid foods that cause hot flashes.

 - Sugary foods

 - Raw or non-homogenized dairy products

-It may be obvious why spicy foods and alcohol are on the list, but high carb foods like white bread and pasta are particularly hard on women who are going through menopause.
-It can make their symptoms worse and, of course, those symptoms include the hot flashes and moodiness.
+It may be obvious why spicy foods and alcohol are on the list, but high-carb foods like white bread and pasta are particularly hard on women who are going through menopause.
+It can make their symptoms worse and, of course, those symptoms include hot flashes and moodiness.
 Too much sugar can also further aggravate menopause.

 The following list includes foods that help reduce hot flashes, including some food items that you would find in the Mediterranean diet.

 - Melon, pineapple, mango, and strawberries

 - Cold water fish